toluaina/toluaina.github.io/docs/env-vars/index.md

 PGSync uses the [dotenv](https://github.com/theskumar/python-dotenv) module for reading a .env file.
 You can place your environment variables in a .env file located at the root of your application.

-Alternatively, you can also set environment variables manually. e.g
+Alternatively, you can set environment variables manually. e.g

 <div class="termy">